What is the process and when can I expect to receive my puppy?

 Our Sit and Stay Microchip, Registration, and Training Program automatically activates your puppy’s microchip with your name and information.
 This membership is a lifetime membership and only has to be paid once at checkout.
 We’ve made it easy for you and have included lots of bonus features with this program including but not limited to training, lost puppy amber alert signup and much more.

 Is there a special diet or feeding instructions for my new puppy?

-Yes and they are in your welcome kit attached to your puppy’s kennel.
-Please go though the instructions carefully and follow them to the letter.
+Yes, and they are in your welcome kit attached to your puppy’s kennel.
+Please go through the instructions carefully and follow them to the letter.
 The most important thing for you to remember is that your puppy is an infant and needs to be fed every 2-3 hours for the next few weeks.